Goosefoot Maple Acer pensylvanicum

 -

-Snakebark maple is an understory small tree or large shrub in the Sapindaceae (soapberry) family with a rounded habit.
-This tree's name is in reference to the State of Pennsylvania where this tree is native.
+Snakebark maple is an understory small tree or large shrub in the maple family (Sapindaceae) with a rounded habit.
+This tree's name is in reference to the state of Pennsylvania where it is native.
 It is also native to NC mountain areas where it can be found in dry to mesic forests.

 It prefers partial shade and well-drained moist soils.
 It tolerates heavy shade very well and performs best in cooler summers so it struggles in the south.